 However, If you left gingivitis untreated, the inflammation will spread to the tooth-supporting tissues such as bone and periodontal ligaments (tooth anatomy).
 This stage is known as periodontitis, which can cause permanent damage that can’t be reversed.
 Complications of periodontitis include severe gum recession, dental pockets, dental abscess, tooth mobility, and even tooth loss.
 So, you should visit your dentist regularly to reverse gingivitis early.

-How Gingivitis Reversed?
-(Treatment)
+How is Gingivitis Reversed?

 If you have gum bleeding or red, swollen gums, you should visit your dentist immediately for diagnosis and treatment.